RenderKit/openpgl/README.md

             approximation of the incoming radiance distribution.
 This PDF does not need to be related to the actual sampling PDF but can be used for Resampled Importance Sampling (RIS).
+      - `Field`:
+          - Adding `UpdateSurface` and `UpdateVolume` function to update/train the surface and volume field separately.
       - `SampleStorage`:
           - Adding `ClearSurface` and `ClearVolume` function to clear the surface and volume samples separately.
 This allows to